jlento/NumLab2015/2_Session/BatchQueues.slide.md

 - batch queue system executes the script when the requested resources become available
 - stdin, stdout and stderr are connected to files
-- (this is how we are going to run OpenIFS today.)
+- (this is how we are going to run OpenIFS today)

-## Interactive batch jobs

-- A very useful way to run small test, check that everything is set up properly before the large runs, etc.
-- the user runs the job launcher directly (not really)
-- one can think that the queue system actually makes a job script on the fly, and then proceeds as usual
-- stdin, stdout and stderr are connected to the terminal
-- (this is how we ran OpenIFS in the 1.\ exercise.)

 ## Example batch job script